zehaog2/Market_Analyis/README.md

 # Portfolio enchancer
 - Narrow queries, mitigate risk.
 I hope you find anything helpful.
 All of the results & resources here are to help enhance my risk assessment and stock querying all based on techincal analysis.
+DM me if you are interested in how I do my techincals.
 Please read the disclaimer.
 - Portfolio opening Date: Nov 2024.
 As of Aug 13th, 2025, YoY Yield: 21%